 1. Background: The World Bank's Country Partnership Strategy (CPS) for Kosovo (FY12-FY15), approved in May 2012, provides comprehensive support to the implementation of the Government's (i) economic growth and employment generation strategy and (ii) improvements in environmental management.
 The CPS is divided into two pillars.
 Pillar I aims at accelerating broadbased and sustained growth in six main areas, one of which is strengthening infrastructure, particularly that of energy.
-Security of energy supply is crucial to achieve accelerated growth and investments in agriculture and human capital.
+Security of energy supply is crucial to achieve accelerated growth and job creation, improved quality of life, an improved business environment, better governance and investments in agriculture and human capital.
 Pillar II seeks to support the Government in increasing energy efficiency (EE) and the use of renewable energy (RE), reducing environmental hazards, enhancing water supply, and moving toward harmonization with EU environmental standards.